WICG/navigation-api/README.md

         1. `navigation.transition.finished` rejects with the same `"AbortError"` `DOMException`.
         1. `navigation.transition` becomes null.
     1. One task after firing `currententrychange`, `hashchange` and/or `popstate` fire on `window`, if applicable.
 (Note: this can happen _before_ steps (ix)–(xi) if the promises take longer than a single task to settle.)

+The commit steps are:
+1. `location.href` updates.
+1. `navigation.currentEntry` updates.
+1. `currententrychange` is fired on `navigation`.
+1. Any now-unreachable `NavigationHistoryEntry` instances fire `dispose`.
+1. The URL bar updates.

 ## Guide for migrating from the existing history API